 - Letter from the dean of the school. - Letter from the immediate supervisor. - Report from the Individual Review Committee. - Curriculum Vitae-The curriculum vitae must be in the approved SACS format (See sample at the end of this document).
-(Candidate is responsible for uploading this document.)

-- Annual Reports (Annual Report for Faculty Forms)-Candidate MUST include signed copies of these reports for every year that is being considered in the review.
+(Candidate is responsible for uploading this document.) - Annual Reports (Annual Report for Faculty Forms)-Candidate MUST include signed copies of these reports for every year that is being considered in the review.
+If a candidate appeals the outcome of any annual report for the period under review and the decision impacts the points awarded for the year, the candidate MUST include a copy of the written decision of the VPAA or the President.
 (Candidate is responsible for uploading these documents.) - Annual Performance Reviews (Full-Time Faculty Member Annual Evaluation Forms)-Candidate MUST include signed copies of these reports for every year that is being considered in the review.
 (Candidate is responsible for uploading these documents.)